 Watching Frank and I wrestle had always been uninteresting.
 We knew each other well and were reluctant to take risks.
 Neither of us had pinned the other, and we were both in excellent physical condition and seemed to have similar stamina all the way to end of the final round.
 We both knew this, and we knew that the first person to score would have an advantage for the remaining match, and we both responded to the referees whistle with everything we had within us.
 We had joked about not being motivated to wrestle Hillary, but we both wanted to, and in order to do that we had to give our all right then.

-Neither scored during the first round.
-We paced by our corners and wiped off sweat and the referee flipped a green and red disc and I won and glanced at Coach and his look told me to give Frank the first choice of position.
+Bystanders may not see this, but Frank and I wrestled intently for two minutes, tense and struggling and barely able to breath, but neither scoring a takedown.
+After the first two minute round, we paced by our corners and wiped off sweat and the referee flipped a green and red disc and I won and glanced at Coach and his look told me to give Frank the first choice of position.
 He chose neutral, and we faced off again and almost two minutes later he took me down with a head and ankle pick and scored two points before the referee blew his whistle.
 We got up and paced again and I panted heavily and tried to calm my mind – I was furious at myself for locking heads with Frank and wasn’t thinking straight – and Jeremy wiped sweat off my arms and I looked to Coach for guidance.
 He knew I struggled taking Frank down and had told me before to focus on take downs, but at that moment I was fatigued and trying to recover and sought guidance for the choice I would have to give the referee in a brief moment, too brief of a moment to catch my breath and debate choices.
 Coach said, “take down,” seemingly ambiguous guidance unless you knew that my choices were “up,” “down,” or “neutral,” and most wrestlers I knew sought guidance from outside observers when fatigued.
 I turned and pointed down and the referee stepped aside for me.
 Frank got behind as if he had taken me down, the ref checked our positions, then blew his whistle and I stood up and turned around and scored a point.

 Really, it’s that simple, if you had seen Coach demonstrate it as often as I had.